Penske Racing

 Will Power

 Power and his wife, Elizabeth, reside in Charlotte, North Carolina with their young son Beau.
 Power is an avid fitness enthusiast and amateur drummer.
-In recent years, the native of Toowoomba, Australia has continued to build on his love of go-kart racing by giving young racers opportunities to hone their skills.
+The native of Toowoomba, Australia became a proud American citizen after going through the naturalization process in January of 2019 while maintaining his Australian birth citizenship.

 Power Key Accomplishments